 The purpose of Academic Probation is to notify the student that he/she is not progressing at a satisfactory rate toward graduation.
-When a student is placed on Academic Probation, an Academic Advisor will meet with the student (via video or phone) to assist with goal setting and accountability.
-Together, the Academic Advisor and the student will discuss opportunities for improvement and develop or revise an Academic Success Plan.
+When a student is placed on Academic Probation, a Coach will meet with the student (via video or phone) to assist with goal setting and accountability.
+Together, the Coach and the student will discuss opportunities for improvement and develop or revise an Academic Success Plan.
 A student will be released from academic probation and return to Good Standing upon achieving a minimum semester GPA of 2.0.